sergkhit/rsschool-devops-course-tasks/README.md

 .github/workflows/terrform.yaml: GitHub-specific files,  workflows for GitHub Actions

 .gitignore:   file specifies which folders or files should be ignored when tracking changes with Git.

+Dockerfile - file for building the Docker image.

+helm-chart/ - directory containing the Helm chart for WordPress.

+jenkins/ - directory containing the files for configuration Jenkins.

+Jenkinsfile - configuration file for the Jenkins Pipeline.

 backend.tf:   file contains the S3 resource declarations for terraform backend.